-Located at 11th and Ludlow streets above the Willow Bar, the Downbeat was the first racially integrated club in Center City.
-The building in which the Downbeat was located is still standing.
+Located on the second floor above the Willow Bar, the Down Beat Swing Room was the first racially integrated jazz club in Center City.
+The building in which the Down Beat was located is still there.

 In his autobiography, You Only Rock Once, Jerry Blavat, “the Geator with the Heator,” recounted: